Naheland, Germany: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Check that you get the right type.
-Many adapters currently available are simply plug changers and expect your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types C and F. Be sure to choose the correct kind.
+Many adapters currently available are just plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should work in most countries.

 Make your flight more comfortable with an airplane phone mount